 - 1. To describe fundamentals of Computer Vision and distinguish between Image Processing and Computer Vision and also explain its relationship with other domains like AI,ML etc. - 2.
-To extract colour, texture and shape features from images to representation, describe and perform analysis. - 3.
-To remember and apply CNNs for Recognition and Verification of objects required. - 4.
-To apply CNNs for detecting objects in computer vision. - 5.
-To know how CNNs are useful for segmentation and apply it to segment objects. - 6.
-To identify computer vision applications and apply computer vision techniques in real life situations.
+To describe the process of image formation and storage using digital devices. - 3.
+To remember and apply image pre-processing techniques required for computer vision. - 4.
+To extract colour, texture and shape features from images to describe and perform analysis. - 5.
+To implement classification techniques to identify and recognize objects. - 6.
+To identify and apply computer vision techniques in real life situations.